Quickstart

 Skip everything.
 Go to the code.

-If you want to skip everything and go right to coding, we have 2 clone-able quickstarts for you to check out.
-You can clone these directly and follow the associated READMEs.
+This is a clone-able quickstart for you to check out.
+You can clone it directly and follow the associated README.

-The Story Network Guide provides all RPC, explorer, and faucet info.
+See Network Info for all RPC, explorer, and faucet info.

-We have built 2 SDKs, all with their own in-depth tutorials for popular functions and use cases:
+We have also built a 🛠️ TypeScript SDK Guide, which is more of a step-by-step walkthrough, with its own in-depth tutorials for popular functions and use cases.

 Let’s start with the most basic question: “What does it take to register IP on Story in my app?
 How do I do this?”

-To register IP on Story, you'll first need an NFT.
-If your IP is an ERC-721 NFT (ex. an Azuki or Pudgy Penguin on Story), you're already set.
+To register IP on Story, you’ll first need an NFT.
+If your IP is an ERC-721 NFT (ex. an Azuki or Pudgy Penguin on Story), you’re already set.
 If not, you must mint an NFT to represent your off-chain IP.
-And don't worry, we'll help you do this.
+And don’t worry, we’ll help you do this in the following tutorials.

 Next you’d register that NFT on Story, ultimately creating an 🧩 IP Asset.
 An “IP Asset” is your IP registered on Story, empowered by: